 Sessions cost £80.00 and last for 50 minutes.
 Payment can be made by bank transfer before a session or by cash when we meet.

-If you would like to meet for a single session to explore whether we would be able to work together send me a message.
-I will usually respond the same day.
+If you would like to meet for a single session to explore whether we would be able to work together send me a message and we can agree a time.

 We would meet once a week, usually on the same day at the same time.